-Revenues were \$35,409,072 for the year ended December 31, 2019 compared to revenues of \$17,754,166 for the year ended December 31, 2018.
-Revenues reported in the current and prior year primarily represent revenues from the DTI business, which was acquired in July 13, 2018.
+Revenues were \$40,286,303 for the year ended December 31, 2020 compared to revenues of \$35,409,072 for the year ended December 31, 2019.
+Revenues reported in the current year represent revenues from the Dr Tobias supplements business as well as from the All Natural and Maritime Naturals skincare businesses.
+Revenues in the prior year primarily represent revenues from only the DTI business, as the latter businesses were acquired late in 2019.
 While the Company's sales do not experience significant seasonality, there is some fluctuation on a quarterly basis due to natural demand fluctuation as well as promotional impacts.
-Results of operations of the All Natural and Maritime Naturals businesses were included from the date of acquisition, however, had minimal impact due to their acquisition in mid-December 2019.
-The Company continues to adapt its brand strategy, advertising spend and execution strategies as conditions in the online VMS market dictate.
-Beginning in Q2 2019, the Company began to see considerable shifts in the marketplace, however, advertising spend was adjusted and sales remained strong through the middle of the third quarter.
-Despite increasing advertising spend, sales continued to decline through Q4 2019.
+The Company continues to adapt its brand strategy, advertising spend and execution strategies as conditions in the online channels dictate.
+Beginning in Q2 2019, the Company saw considerable shifts in the marketplace which impacted sales through the end of that year.
 Management made significant changes to its marketing strategy, including changing external advertising partners.
-As a result, sales and revenues have recovered in the period since December 31, 2019 to levels similar to those in Q2 2019 and prior.
-Sales from its own ecommerce site, drtobias.com, as well through additional online retail outlets continued to grow, however, a majority of sales of Dr Tobias products are through the Amazon.com platform.
+Entering 2020, sales and revenues showed a strong recovery and experienced a surge in late Q1 2020 as the Covid-